Richfield Side Trail #04

 The canal-bank road passes between two arteries of transportation.
 On

-the east side is I-70 carrying vehicular traffic, while on the west is
+the east side is I-70 carrying vehicular traffic, while on the west is the

-agencies, such as the Bureau of Land Management and Forest Service.
+as the Bureau of Land Management and Forest Service.

 continued next page